 Women's Loan Fund

 The Women's Loan Fund is an alternative lending agency for women.
 It is designed by women, for women, to meet the individual and collective purposes of women.
 The Fund provides small interest-free loans to women for a variety of reasons, including business assistance, education, and situations of financial distress.
 The Fund started in Wellington in 1992 and is now established in seven centres throughout New Zealand.
 This is a financial service where women invest, donate or loan money to help other women with small no-interest loans.
-Click here for information or contact call your local Citizens Advice Bureau for contact details.
+Contact the Women's Loan Fund directly or call your local Citizens Advice Bureau for contact details.